 Empowering Online Teaching and Learning

-Facilitated by TTI’s Instructional Designers, this course will demand approximately 2-4 hours of participation over each of the four weeks.
-Participation in this program is highly recommended for all faculty members who will be teaching online or hybrid for the first time at Montclair State University.
+“Empowering Online Teaching and Learning” is a four-week program intended to provide faculty with an overview of teaching and learning online, applicable for both online and hybrid courses.
+Facilitated by ITDS’ Instructional Designers, this course will demand approximately 2-4 hours of participation over each of the four weeks.
+Participation in this program is highly recommended for all faculty members who will be teaching online or hybrid courses for the first time at Montclair State University.

 Our next sessions will be offered fully online coming this Fall from 10/16/17 – 11/12/17.

 For more information about the Faculty Development Program, visit our EOTL webpage.

 The 2017 Summer Institute for Teaching, Learning and Technology was a great success.
 Held on June 20th & 21st, this two-day event showcased best practices on how to design effective instructional strategies, facilitate learner-centered interaction and collaboration, and create objective-oriented assessments to enhance teaching and learning outcomes.
 It also introduced emerging and effective instructional technologies for face-to-face, hybrid and online teaching to enrich the student learning experience.

 More than fifteen faculty members shared their teaching strategies and showcased their courses.
 Stakeholders from existing online programs spoke about their program development, faculty development, course design practices, and much more.
 In addition, a variety of activities were included such as a student panel discussion, hands-on workshops, and course design and technology consultation sessions.
 This was an excellent opportunity for learning best pedagogical practices from experienced colleagues.
 We sincerely thank all attendees and participants for your contributions, and look forward to Summer 2018!

 - June 5 & 6, 2019

 Take a look at the agenda from the 2017 Summer Institute.